 Michael Gothard as Keith the vampire and Alfred Marks as the sardonic Detective Superintendent Bellaver, the copper hunting him down.
 It has it's flaws for sure but it tried to do something a bit different to the norm for which I'll always give it kudos and whilst it doesn't entirely succeed it certainly makes for an entertaining watch.

-Buy it here - Scream And Scream Again [DVD] - or watch it below.
+Buy it here - UK / US - or watch it below.

 you enjoy what we do here on Wyrd Britain and would like to help us

 continue then we would very much welcome a donation towards keeping the